bilayer-containers/bilayers/docs/custom_algorithm/right_base_docker_image.md

 In Bilayers, choosing the right base image is particularly important.
 The ```Base Docker Image``` — contains all the specific dependencies and settings required for your algorithm to function — referred to here as the ```Algorithm Docker Image``` or ```wrappee image```.
 Bilayers then automatically layers an ```Interface Docker Image```— or ```wrapper image``` — on top, adding dependencies for respective interfaces.

-To ensure this layering works seamlessly, Bilayers expects the base image to meet a few key requirements:
+To ensure this layering works seamlessly, Bilayers expects the base image to meet a few key requirements.

 ## Requirements for the Algorithm (Base) Docker Image